Kia EV5 interior front seats reclining function

 Handling can be impressive, too.
 Because the batteries are in the floor, electric cars have a low centre of gravity, which helps minimise body roll while making the car feel planted, providing a fun, dynamic drive.
 The Kia EV6 even has a sport mode!

 Most charging with an electric car is done at home.
 But if you want to top up on the go, there are more than 7,000 public charging locations in the UK, and most of them have multiple connectors.
-Using an ultra-fast charge, The Kia EV6 can charge from 10 to 80% in just 18 minutes.
+Using an ultra‑fast charger, the Kia EV6 can charge from 10% to 80% in just 18 minutes.

 Close